Read these guidelines and click the acknowledgement at the bottom of the page to proceed.

 What We’re Asking of Our Guests:

 - Purchase your timed ticket before coming to the Museum.
+Walk-up admission is subject to availability.

 - Wash your hands, for at least 20 seconds, regularly during your visit.
 Avoid touching your face.
 Cover coughs or sneezes with a tissue or your elbow.